 All three sub-national levels of government (entity, cantonal, and municipal) establish laws and regulations affecting businesses, creating redundant and inconsistent procedures that encourage corruption.
 It can be difficult to understand all the laws and rules that might apply to certain business activities, given overlapping jurisdictions and the lack of a central information source.
 It is therefore critical that foreign investors obtain local assistance and advice.

-The most common U.S. business presence found in BiH is the representative office.
-A representative office’s activities are limited to market research, contract or investment preparations, technical cooperation, and similar business facilitation activities.
+The most common U.S. business presence found in BiH are representative offices.
+A representative office is not considered to be a legal entity and its activities are limited to market research, contract or investment preparations, technical cooperation, and similar business facilitation activities.
 The BiH Law on Foreign Trade Policy governs the establishment of a representative office.
 To open a representative office, a company must register with the Registry of Representative Offices, maintained by the BiH Ministry of Foreign Trade and Economic Affairs (MoFTER), and the appropriate entity’s ministry of trade.
 Applications must contain the following information:

 - Name and address of the branch office (if such exists)